FiorelaACh/ODEs/docs/index.md

 The aplication of the method follows the next squeme:

-- Staing point on $t = t_{0}$ and $x = x_{0}$.
+- Starting point on $t = t_{0}$ and $x = x_{0}$.
 - The times gets discretized for an equidistant timestep **h**, and it is identifed as $t_{i}$
 - For each $t_{i}$ the function is calculated as: $x_{i} = x_{i-1} + h f(x_{i})$

 ## Runge-Kutta Methods

-This area family of numerical methods of different orders that have a better aproximation without taking into acount higther terms of Taylor's expansion.
+This are a family of numerical methods of different order that have a better approximation without taking into acount higther terms of Taylor's expansion.

 ### Second Order Runge-Kutta (RK2)

-This methods uses the same line of expansion as Euler method but taking a midpoint, that is, insted of evaluating the derivate at $x= t+ h$, it's evaluated at $x = t+ h/2$.
+This methods uses the same line of expansion as Euler method but taking a midpoint, that is, insted of evaluating the derivate at $x= t+ h$, it is evaluated at $x = t+ h/2$.
 The expresion for $x(t+h)$ after the expansion is:

 $$
 \boxed{x(t + h) = x(t) + hf[x(t + h/2), t + h/2] + O(h^3)}